anee127/Milestone-Project-4/README.md

 16. Now add user to your group.
 Important: Now download the CSV file which will contain this users access key and secret access key which we'll use to authenticate them from our Django app (cannot access this again so do this now)
 17. To Connect Django to s3 bucket, Install 2 new packages:
     -	```pip3 install boto3```
-    -	```pip3 install django-storages```
+    -	```pip3 install Django-storages```
 18. Then freeze requirements:
     -	```pip3 freeze > requirements.txt```
 19. Add ‘storages’ to installed apps on settings.py
 20. To connect Django to s3 we need to add some settings in settings.py to tell it which bucket it should be communicating with:
 21. Go to Heroku and add our AWS keys to the config variables, as well as adding that key called USE_AWS which I'll set to true
 22. Also remove the disable collect static variable
-23. In our settings file, we need to tell django where our static files will be coming from in production.
+23. In our settings file, we need to tell Django where our static files will be coming from in production.
 24. Create a file called custom storages
 25. Go to settings.py, tell it that for static file storage we want to use our storage class we just created, and that the location it should save static files is a folder called static.
-Do the same thing for media files by using the default file storage and media files location settings.
+Do the same thing for media files by using the default file storage and media file’s location settings.
-26. Add/commit changes in github.
+26. Add/commit changes in GitHub.

 ### Deploy To Heroku
 #### Create application: